utdevnps/shopify-starter-theme/README.md

 Shopify Starter Theme.
 Based on Laravel-mix and ThemeKit.

 ## Requirements
+* Understand theme [customization](https://help.shopify.com/en/manual/using-themes/change-the-layout) in shopify.
+* Understand the [liquid](https://shopify.github.io/liquid/) tamplating for extracting data from shopify.
 * `npm` installed, if you don't have, isntall [nodejs](https://nodejs.org/en/)
 * **ThemeKit** The command line tool for shopify themes. install [here](https://shopify.github.io/themekit/) or watch the video on YouTube
-* Knowlege of HTML, CSS and JavaScript (Vuejs Framework)
+* Knowlege of HTML, CSS and JavaScript [(Vuejs Framework)](https://vuejs.org/v2/guide/)

 ## How to Use
-* Clone the repo `git clone https://your-username@github.com/shopify2/starter-theme.git`
+* Clone the repo `git clone https://github.com/utdevnps/shopify-starter-theme.git`
 * Run `npm install` to install all dependencies
 * Add your config information in the `config.yml` file.